-Pregnancy tests are based on the measurement of a hormone known as H.C.G. in the urine (or blood) of a pregnant woman.
-At Reflect we use a pregnancy test that is effective a few days after your period is due.
-Therefore tests done before you are at least 3 days late for your period will be ineffective.
+Pregnancy tests are based on the measurement of a hormone known as hCG in the urine (or blood) of a pregnant woman.
+At Reflect we use a urinary pregnancy test that is effective a few days after your period is due.
+Therefore tests done before you are at least 3 days late for your period may be ineffective.
 The tests only take around 3 minutes so waiting is minimal.

-To do a pregnancy test, a urine sample from the woman is needed and preferably an early morning sample.
+To do a pregnancy test, a urine sample from the woman is needed which is preferably an early morning sample.
 If you do not have any containers (sealable jar/bottle/tub), you can either pick one up from Reflect or the urine sample can be done at the centre.
-A positive test result indicates that you are pregnant but you are strongly advised to get this checked with your GP.
+A positive test result indicates that you are pregnant but you are strongly advised to get this checked with a healthcare professional.

 Following a pregnancy test at Reflect, a trained volunteer will discuss with you the outcome and offer you further support.